 - Elder Cunningham has a lot of these moments.

-- When he mentions his father isn't proud of him during "I Am Here For You."
+- When he mentions his father isn't proud of him during "I Am Here For You", saying he feels like his father is stuck with him, and that what Cunningham wants is to made his dad proud.

-- When Elder Price blows up at him at the end of Act One.
-Elder Prince immediately regrets it, but it's too late to take it backCunningham: Well, I mean, we just became best friends a few days ag—
+- When Elder Price blows up at Cunningham at the end of Act One.
+Elder Price immediately regrets it, but that's when their relationship really begins to fray.Cunningham: Well, I mean, we just became best friends a few days ago.

 Price: I'm NOT your best friend!
 I just got stuck with you by the Missionary Training Center!